A look at some of the issues around abandonment on financial sites, and how longer forms can be made easier for users.

 Another point to consider is whether a longer time estimate deters users from even beginning a form.
 Estimates may be worth trying, but they should be tested and monitored.

-If people abandon applications…
+Form abandonment tracking, if people abandon applications…

 If users look to be about to abandon a form, there are still ways to persuade them to continue, or to tempt them back at a later date.